moneshadhali/BNTA_Legal_Ethical/README.md

 + friends.com may be violating the GDPR (2018) or CCPA privacy laws and regulations by sharing customer data to local business company for targeted advertising without explicitly getting user consent (confedentiality breach).

 **Ethical Concerns**
-+ friends.com is violating user privacy as their location is exposed to third-party company / local bussinesses.
++ friends.com is violating user privacy as users location is exposed to third-party company / local bussinesses without getting explicit consent from the user.
-+ Not being transapernt with user about how they are using their data and is not etting explicit consent from the user.
++ Not being transapernt with user about the usage of their personal data
 + Not enough protection to user is being given, as those with premium membership may access other users private information and may be able to track down vulnerable user (using the platform as a criminal info collection tool, to target potential victim by area and certain information)

-**Possible Steps Company Can take:**
+**Possible Steps Company Can take**
-+ Getting explicit informed consent from the user about data sharing and its implications.
++ Getting explicit informed consent from the user about data sharing and inform user the implications of data sharing.
-+ Give the user the choice of not sharing their location (this means premium member may not be able to have access to their location or information without user consents OR the chance of local business advertising).
++ Give user the choice of not sharing their location (this means premium member may not be able to have access to their location or information without user consents OR the chance of local business advertising).
++ Give user the ability to control what data friend.com is able to retain or share